cffls/matic-docs/docs/integrate/full-node.md

 ---
 id: full-node
-title: Full Node
+title: Run a Full Node
-description: Build your next blockchain app on Polygon.
+description: Learn how to run a full node on Polygon using utility scripts
 keywords:
   - docs
   - matic